yasoob/personal_blog/content/posts/generative-art-portrait-advanced-studio-projects.md

 date: 2020-02-05T13:35:26-05:00
 draft: false
 categories: ["generative-art", "processing", "algorithmic-art", "portrait"]
+teaser: 'Do you know what generative algorithms are?
+I talk about how I used generative algorithms and Processing to make portraits for my advanced studio projects class.'
 ---

 Hi everyone! :wave: Haven't talked to you guys for a while.
 Hope things are going well on your end.
 Last semester I was studying abroad in Budapest but now I am back at Colgate.
 I had the time of my life traveling all over Europe and meeting/staying with interesting people.
 I will try to write an article about that soon.
 Till then sit tight and enjoy this article about generative art.